-The amount of HIV in your blood gets very high within a few days or weeks after HIV infection.
-Some people get a flu-like illness.
-This first phase of HIV disease is called "acute HIV infection" or "primary process of HIV infection."
+The amount of HIV in blood gets very high within a few days or weeks after HIV infection.
+Some people get a flu-like syndrome.
+This first stage of HIV disease is called "acute HIV infection" or "primary HIV infection process."

 About half of people who become infected do not notice anything.
 Symptoms usually occur within 2 to 4 weeks.
 The most common symptoms are fever, fatigue and skin rash.
 Others include headache, swollen lymph glands, sore throat and all-feeling sensation, nausea, vomiting, diarrhea, and night sweats.